bhargabganguli/business_brio/README.md

 both outputs are dictionary type.

-when you are calling the chi_square method from the object we created then you have one option (one argument to pass ) to change the Top and Bottom percentage
+when you are calling the result method from the object you created then you have one optional argument to pass in this method which will decide the percentage of Top and Bottom associates in each group.
-(by default this percentage is set to 30% ).
+**(by default this percentage is set to 30% )**.

 For example:
 ```
-from bhargabchipkg import chitest_rs
+from business_brio import performance_rank_discrete
-obj=chitest_rs.ChiTest2(arg1,arg2,arg3,arg4)
+obj=performance_rank_discrete.test(df,"salesman","saleflag","market")
-table,intpret=obj.chi_test(n=20)
+table,intpret=obj.result(n=20)
 print("Interpreted result:")
 print(intpret)
 print("table result:")